dingua/InternetArchiveTexts/README.md

 - Create/Manage bookmarks

-- Downloads books and manage your list of downloaded items.
+- Download books and manage your list of downloaded items.